Business Email Compromise: Internet Scam That Interrupts Down Payment and Closing Cost Funds

 Business email compromise scams first shifted to individual consumers in 2015, when scammers claiming to be lawyers directed victims to make wire transfers in secret or time-sensitive financial transactions.
 In 2017, BECs took off in the real estate sector as fraudsters discovered they could trick homebuyers out of their down payments and closing costs.

-Because closing agents need to receive the funds for a home purchase before the closing date in order to guarantee clear funds available to all the parties involved, most homebuyers are already expecting to receive instructions for wiring their down payment and closing fees ahead of time.
-Some states actually require this process.
+Because closing agents need to receive the funds for a home purchase before the closing date to guarantee clear funds available to all the parties involved, most homebuyers are already expecting to receive instructions for wiring their down payment and closing fees ahead of time.
+Some states require this process.
 That expectation is what BEC scammers leverage to trick homebuyers out of their money.

 In the case of homebuyers, BEC scammers compromise the email accounts of real estate or mortgage professionals using social engineering or computer hacking.
 The scammers watch compromised email accounts carefully for upcoming closing dates on real estate purchases.